 In the center of the Town is the famous "Vounaki" square, where the biggest part of the area is taken up by the Public Park.
 From the center of the square, the "Kenenti" street leads to the official gate of the medieval Castle of Chios.

 The building of the Castle was at the end of the 10th century and the beginning of 11th in the area of the ancient town and very close to the harbor.
 By the time the Castle was built and until today is constantly inhabited and has kept the main characteristics of the old castle, narrow streets, many ruins and buildings of various ages.

 In the sound part of the square is extended the main road of the town, Aplotaria, where are located all the trade shops and markets.
-The most buildings here are old mansions of the 19th and the beginning of 20th century.
-At the end of the main road to the east side, the road leads to the Secondary school, which was established in 1792, the Cathedral and Korais Library that is 13.5000 books strong and in the first floor is roofed the Art gallery and the Folklore Museum of Chios.
+Most buildings here are old mansions of the 19th and the beginning of the 20th century.
+At the end of the main road to the east side, the road leads to the Secondary school, which was established in 1792, the Cathedral and Korais Library that is 13.5000 books strong and on the first floor is roofed the Art gallery and the Argenti Folklore Museum of Chios.

 The settlements of the south part of Chora were first inhabited around the 20th century and since then has shown expansionist tendencies for the town.
-In this area is also situated the Archeological Museum, the University of Aegean, the Nautical Museum and the central Sports Field of Chios.
+This area is also situated in the Archeological Museum, the University of Aegean, the Nautical Museum and the central Sports Field of Chios.

 Finally, on the periphery of the Town, there are buildings of the Genoan times, the one called Kamenos Pyrgos and the Gothic Tower.

 The Castle or Fortress of Chios lies north of the center of town.
 When it was built, it enclosed the entire town of Chios, soon thereafter, however, the town expanded beyond the Castle walls.